inference-sim/vllm-data-collection/README.md

-# vLLM Benchmark Data Collector
+# BLIS training and testing

 The scripts in this folder are for training and testing BLIS (https://github.com/inference-sim/inference-sim).
 This repository focuses on making the process of benchmarking vLLM and data collection straightforward.
 In terms of workloads and BLIS capabilities, the evolution of BLIS has been split into multiple scenarios.
 The folders `scenario1` to `scenario6` capture the differences in workloads used to train and test BLIS.